some-ip-com/open-someip-spec/src/someip-sd.rst

     :collapse: True

 The IPv6 Multicast Option is used by the server to announce the IPv6 multicast address, the layer 4 protocol, and the port number the multicast events and multicast notifications events are sent to.
 For the transport layer protocol (ISO/OSI layer 4) currently only UDP is supported.

 .. feat_req:: ⓘ
+    :id: feat_req_someipsd_1083
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The IPv6 Multicast Option and not the IPv6 Endpoint Option shall be referenced by SubscribeEventgroupAck messages.

+.. feat_req:: ⓘ
     :id: feat_req_someipsd_737